 - About the design and appearance of this website

-Ken Collins’ Website was born on 5 December 1995, and it received its domain name (www.kencollins.com) on 10 September 1996.
+Ken Collins’ Website was born on 5 December 1995, and I registered its domain name (www.kencollins.com) on 10 September 1996.
 It has been on the web longer than Wikipedia, YouTube, or Facebook, so it can remember when those guys were just toddlers.

 In this website, I attempt to represent the Universal Church rather than my denomination.
 Accordingly, the material that you find on this website is ecumenically broad and historically deep.
 I have tried my best to make sure that the material is well-researched, accurate, compelling, and accessible to everyone.
-Nevertheless, if you believe you have found a mistake, please let me know right away.
+Let me know if you believe you have found a mistake.

-This website contains over 1,100 files, which is the equivalent of at least 3,300 printed pages.
+This website contains almost 1,000 files, which is the equivalent of at least 3,000 printed pages.
 When I update my website, it’s not always to add a new article.
 Quite often I revise the existing articles to correct errors and typos, fix broken links, reword unclear points, include more details, or try to make the text more readable.

-You can make copies of the essays in my website for your personal use.
+You have permission to make copies of the essays in my website for personal use.
 For instance, you can print them out for future reference or to show them to someone.

 If your browser only prints out the first page, there is a work-around.